-Flow limit $\rightarrow \blacksquare 173$
+Flow limit $\rightarrow \square$ 182

-Operable flow range

-Input signal

-External measured values

-To increase the measurement accuracy of certain measured variables or to calculate the corrected volume flow for gases, the use of the integrated pressure and temperature measurement function is recommended:

-- Temperature measurement to increase measurement accuracy (order code for "Measuring tube; Transducer; Sensor version", option AB "316L; titanium gr.
-2; integrated temperature measurement") - Temperature and pressure measurement to increase measurement accuracy (order code for "Measuring tube; Transducer; Sensor version", option AC "316L; titanium gr.
-2; integrated pressure + temperature measurement")

-The measuring device provides optional interface that enable the transmission of externally measured variables (temperature, pressure, gas composition (gas composition can only be transmitted via Modbus)) to the measuring device:

-- Analog inputs 4-20 mA - Digital inputs (via HART input or Modbus)

-Pressure values can be transmitted as absolute or gauge pressure.
+Operable flow range 133:1 Input signal External measured values To increase the measurement accuracy of certain measured variables or to calculate the corrected volume flow for gases, the use of the integrated pressure and temperature measurement function is recommended: Temperature measurement to increase measurement accuracy (order code for "Measuring tube; Transducer; Sensor version", option AB "316L; titanium gr.
+2; integrated temperature measurement") Temperature and pressure measurement to increase measurement accuracy (order code for "Measuring tube; Transducer; Sensor version", option AC "316L; titanium gr.
+2; integrated pressure + temperature measurement") The measuring device provides optional interface that enable the transmission of externally measured variables (temperature, pressure, gas composition (gas composition can only be transmitted via Modbus)) to the measuring device: • Analog inputs 4-20 mA • Digital inputs (via HART input or Modbus) Pressure values can be transmitted as absolute or gauge pressure.
 For gauge pressure, the atmospheric pressure must be specified by the customer.

-Current input

-The measured values are written from the automation system to the measuring device via the current input $\Rightarrow \triangleq 160$ .
+Various pressure and temperature measuring devices can be ordered from Endress +Hauser: see "Accessories" section $\rightarrow \cong 163$ HART protocol The measured values are written from the automation system to the measuring device via the HART protocol.
+The pressure transmitter must support the following protocol-specific functions: • HART protocol • Burst mode Current input The measured values are written from the automation system to the measuring device via the current input $\rightarrow \cong 167$.

-Digital communication

-The measured values are written by the automation system via Modbus RS485.